Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

 Dependencies: torch>=2.0.0, gradio>=4.0.0, numpy>=1.21.0, scikit-learn>=1.0.0, matplotlib>=3.5.0

 ## Disclaimer
-This tool is a prototype for RESEARCH AND DEMONSTRATION PURPOSES ONLY.
+This tool is a prototype for research and demonstration purposes only.
 It is NOT a certified medical device.
 Not for diagnostic use - always consult qualified healthcare professionals Predictions are computational opinions, not definitive diagnoses Author assumes no liability for any use or misuse of this application